Porch Light Colors: What Do They Mean? (2023)

 In order to help bring awareness to Alopecia Areata, people are encouraged to join the #LightItUpBlue4AlopeciaAreata campaign.

 Along with landmarks that will be illuminated blue, people are encouraged to switch out their porch lights.
-You can then take a selfie and post on social media with the hashtag #LightItUpBlue4AlopeciaAreata to show support.
+You can then take a selfie and post it on social media with the hashtag #LightItUpBlue4AlopeciaAreata to show support.

 So What Does A Blue Porch Light Mean?